gotling/streaming/readme.md

 Change it to 86% or higher.

+### If using fixed ip

-*If ip for server is made static, configure it in the client*
+If ip of the server is fixed, configure it in the client:

 `sudo nano /etc/default/snapclient`